tsaqib/www/_posts/2014-11-09-buzz-like-ups.md

 permalink: /:slug
 comments: true
 ---
-I started out with hardward lately, and I often play with silly little electric circuits that I build.
-This time around, I picked Buzzer.
+Some of the hardward posts that I made earlier to another blog I really like, as I started out with simple [LED blinking](https://tanzimsaqib.wordpress.com/2014/11/05/hello-blinking-led/) and [blinking a BiPolar LED](https://tanzimsaqib.wordpress.com/2014/11/08/blinking-bipolar-led/), to even more meaningful [moving a car forward and backward](https://tanzimsaqib.wordpress.com/2014/11/14/moving-a-car-forwardbackward/).
+I often play with silly little electric circuits that I build.
+This time around, I picked a Buzzer.

 This is yet another simple test of a new hardware component that I haven't played with before.
 Buzzer is an audio device which may be mechanical, electromechanical, or piezoelectric.
 It can generate from quite awful UPS-like siren to melodious tone; it really depends on how you want to use it.
 I just wanted to make noise like that of a UPS does when electricity goes off.